 After a heart attack or heart surgery we work with you to create a recovery plan that helps you transition back to the life you love.

 Cardiac rehabilitation is a program designed to help people recover from heart conditions or surgeries and is centered on exercise and education.
 We also offer rehabilitation for those recovering from peripheral artery disease (PAD).

 Our cardiologist-led programs can help you maintain or improve your heart health with confidence.
 Our cardiologists work closely with registered nurses, exercise physiologists, occupational therapists and your primary care doctor to make sure you’re supported every step of the way as part of our personalized cardiac rehabilitation program.

 Your cardiologist might recommend cardiac rehabilitation if you’re recovering from any of the following procedures or conditions:

-Cardiac rehabilitation is broken into two different phases.
+Cardiac rehabilitation is broken into three different phases.
 Phase one is inpatient rehabilitation for patients who are still in the hospital.
-Phase two is outpatient rehabilitation for patients who have left the hospital and are transitioning back to their daily life.
+Phase two is outpatient rehabilitation.
+It’s for patients who have left the hospital and are transitioning back to their daily life.
+Phase three is an exercise program for maintenance.
+This phase is more independent, but it’s still supervised by a member of our team.
 Here’s what to expect in each phase of cardiac rehabilitation.

 Yes.
 Your primary care doctor works closely with your cardiologist and nurses to monitor your heart health as you resume normal activities.